Reading Images Like Texts: Sequential Image Understanding in Vision-Language Models: Investigating spatial perception in VLMs

 To verify the above analyses, we use the subset B of the What's Up dataset \citep{whatsup} (Figure \ref{fig: dir_image}) and Qwen2.5-VL-7B.
 First, we conduct an experiment where we ``\textit{erase}" objects from an image, i.e., we replace the embedding of an object with another and check the change in the model's prediction of directions.
 Experimental results are shown in Table \ref{tab: erase}.
 We observe that when the embedding of B is replaced with that of A (or vice versa), the token probability of the right answer only drops a little bit (0.909 $\rightarrow$ 0.858 on average).
 This indicates that an object's visual embedding contains sufficient information to determine its spatial relationships with other objects.
 Then, we compute the direction vectors.
-For each direction in $\mathcal{R}$, we randomly select from the embeddings of A and B and compute $h_{o_{S}}$ and $h_{o_{N}}$ via mean-pooling for 100 times.
+For each direction in $\mathcal{R}$, we randomly select the visual tokens from the embeddings of A and B and compute $h_{o_{S}}$ and $h_{o_{N}}$ via mean-pooling for 100 times.
+Details can be found in Appendix \ref{appn: empirical analysis 2}.
 We visualized the 400 vectors via PCA.
 Figure \ref{fig: dir_vec_pca} demonstrates the collinearity and orthogonality of the direction vectors discussed before, while Figure \ref{fig: dir_vec_pca_del_pos} shows that the geometry of them is broken without 2D RoPE.
-Further, we intervene in the visual embeddings of A and B ($r=$``left") with those in $r^{\prime}=$``right'' / ``behind": $[V_{o}^{r}]^{\prime}=(1-\alpha)V_{o}^{r} + \alpha \operatorname{Mean}(V_{o}^{r^{\prime}}) \cdot 1_{N_{o}}$, where $\alpha$ is the intervention intensity, $N_{o}$ is the number of patches in object $o$, $1_{N_{o}}$ is an all-ones vector in $\mathbb{R}^{N_{o}}$.
-The direction vector $v^{r}$ will become $(1-\alpha)v^{r}+\alpha \cdot v^{r^{\prime}}$ (see derivations in Equation \ref{eq: derivations for dir_intervene}).
+Further, we intervene in the visual embeddings of A and B (where the relationship $r=$``left") with those in $r^{\prime}=$``right'' / ``behind" via: $[V_{o}^{r}]^{\prime}=(1-\alpha)V_{o}^{r} + \alpha \operatorname{Mean}(V_{o}^{r^{\prime}}) \cdot 1_{N_{o}}$, where $\alpha$ is the intervention intensity, $N_{o}$ is the number of patches in object $o$, $1_{N_{o}}$ is an all-ones vector in $\mathbb{R}^{N_{o}}$.
+After this intervention, the direction vector $v^{r}$ will become $(1-\alpha)v^{r}+\alpha \cdot v^{r^{\prime}}$ (see derivations in Equation \ref{eq: derivations for dir_intervene}).
 Results in Figure \ref{fig: dir_vec_intervene_l_to_r} and \ref{fig: dir_vec_intervene_l_to_b} show that the intervention from $V_{o}^{right}$ causes obvious performance drop as $\alpha$ increases, while $V_{o}^{behind}$ does not.
 This further verifies the geometry of positional information discussed before.